NativeScript/nativescript-cli/docs/man_pages/general/autocomplete-disable.md

-autocomplete
+autocomplete disable
 ==========

 Usage | Syntax
 ------|-------
-General | `$ appbuilder autocomplete`
-Get status | `$ appbuilder autocomplete status`
-Enable | `$ appbuilder autocomplete enable`
-Disable | `$ appbuilder autocomplete disable`
+General | `$ tns autocomplete disable`

-Asks for confirmation if command line autocompletion should be enabled for bash and zsh.
+Disables autocompletion for bash and zsh.

 > NOTE: This will modify your .bash_profile, .bashrc and .zshrc files.

 <% if(isHtml) { %>

 #### Related Commands